DevAndreyBilchenko/Landing-starer-kit/README.md

-# Webpack 4 Boilerplate Typescript/Sass with build-in option to change preprocessor (less/stylus)
+# Starter kit for Landing page with TS, SASS,LESS/STYLUS and Twig
 This Webpack 4 Boilerplate comes with 2 builds:

 --> <code>npm run build:dev</code><br>